PallaviRathore/WebAPIHackerNewsService/README.md

 if the build is sucess Run the project using cmd : dotnet run

-The API will be accessible at https://localhost:5095 (or a different URL if configured differently).

 else

 Open the solution in Visual Studio and click the run button.
 A new tab with open with swagger document.